Tamahagane/huppertz-consulting/_posts/2020-05-20-sql-visualizer.md

 ```

 As you can see, there are also ways to highlight certain nodes, as well as omitting them from the output.
-There is also an automatic assignment of a color to any persistent table and all edges going into the respective node are also color-coded accordingly.
-Nodes that have no downstream dependents within the query are also displayed as an ellipse as opposed to a rectangle.
+There is also an automatic random assignment of a color to any persistent table and all edges going into the respective node are also color-coded accordingly.
+Nodes that have no downstream dependents within the query are displayed as an ellipse as opposed to a rectangle.

 This whole thing is a quick draft that took me about 4-5 hours to write, but it saved me countless hours in debugging.